cyscale/cyscale.com/src/markdown/blog/2022-07-08-pci-dss-compliance-in-the-cloud.md

 Traffic to and from sensitive environments should be heavily filtered and restricted.
 Some examples of controls in Cyscale that ensure proper implementation are:

-* *Ensure 'Enable connecting to serial ports' is not enabled for VM Instance* for GCP
+* *Ensure 'Enable connecting to serial ports' is not enabled for VM Instance* for Google Cloud
 * *Ensure no SQL Databases allow ingress 0.0.0.0/0 (ANY IP)* for Microsoft Azure

 #### 2. Do not use vendor-supplied defaults for system passwords and other security parameters.